vtereshkov/umka-lang/spec.md

 ## Standard library

-The standard library is contained in the `std.um` module.
+The standard library is contained in the `std.um` module embedded into the Umka interpreter library.

 ### Input/output